ricksuggs/similar-medication-search/README.md

 * https://www.python.org/
 * https://nodejs.org/

+You will also need to install the Python developer libraries for your system:

+    apt-get install python-dev

 ### Back end

 The back end is a python flask application, using sqlite as a database.